Stockouts are expensive twice: once in lost revenue and again in damaged trust.

 - Multi-location controls and allocation logic

-- Anonymous StoreBuilt example from a stock-risk stabilization
+- StoreBuilt example from a stock-risk stabilization

 - Inventory governance table by team role